Yatish0/neocortexapi_Team_PY/source/NeoCortexUtils/docs/SDR-to-Bitmap.md

 **Semantic similarity:** SDRs can be compared in a way that reflects the similarity of the underlying data, making them useful for pattern recognition and classification tasks.

+## SDR to Bitmap Visualization

+While SDRs are powerful, they can be hard to interpret in raw binary form.
+That's why bitmap visualization is used:

+- Bitmaps turn binary SDRs into images where active bits are shown in one color (e.g., grey) and inactive bits in another (e.g., yellow).

+- This visual representation allows developers and researchers to:

+   - Quickly analyze encoded patterns

+   - Debug encoding and learning mechanisms

+   - Clearly present results to others, including non-technical audiences

 This document explains how to generate SDR using ScalarEncoder, DateTimeEncoder, GeoSpatialEncoder, Spatial Pooler and represent them into bitmaps.